luapower/nw/nw.md

 ## Displays

-In non-mirrored multi-monitor setups, the displays are mapped on a virtual surface, with the main display's top-left corner at (0, 0).
+In multi-monitor setups, the non-mirroring displays are mapped on a virtual surface, with the main display's top-left corner at (0, 0).

 ### `app:displays() -> {disp1, ...}` <br> `app:displays'#' -> n`

 Get displays (in no specific order).
-Mirror displays are not included.
+Mirroring displays are not included.
 If '#' is given, get the display count instead.

 ### `app:main_display() -> disp`